mpokrass/Personality-notes/psych-356.md

 ### Sigmund Freud

 Three insults to human dignity:
-- Copernicus: we’re not the center of the universe
+- Copernicus: we’re not the centre of the universe
-- Darwin: we’re not the center of the animals, earth
+- Darwin: we’re not the centre of the animals, earth
-- Freud: we’re not the center of our human nature, it is rather the Id.
+- Freud: we’re not the centre of our human nature, it is rather the Id.
 The best we can do is socialize our beastly passions

 Freud began as a medical doctor doing research in a bio lab on the reproductive parts of electric eels, very phallic.
 He got good at experimenting on tissue with cocaine.
 Dabbled in cocaine, gave it to his friends.
 Freud suffered with anxiety and depression all his life, cocaine was great for him at first.